What does it mean to be a responsible AI practitioner: An ontology of roles and skills: Introduction

-In this research, we address these questions by conducting a two-part qualitative study where we examine existing job postings from March 2020 to March 2022 and talk with individuals who are currently in these roles in the industry.
-Learning from fields of competency based recruitment and competency based curriculum development, we propose an ontology of different occupations and an accompanying list of competencies for working in responsible AI in the industry.
-The framework identifies seven occupations and highlights their responsibilities, skills, knowledge, attitudes and qualifications.
-Moreover, we identify the main themes about how these professionals took these roles, their challenges and how the industry will shape up in the future.
-We concluded with a set of recommendations for recruiters within technology companies and educators of AI ethics.
+We address these questions by conducting a two-part qualitative study.
+We examined 79 job postings from March 2020 to March 2022 and conducted expert interviews with 14 practitioners who currently hold these roles in the industry.
+Learning from fields of competency-based recruitment and curriculum development, we propose an ontology of different occupations and an accompanying list of competencies for those occupations.

+As illustrated in Figure \ref{fig:teaser}, our competency framework outlines seven occupations that responsible AI practitioners hold in the industry: researcher (of two kinds), data scientist, engineer, director/executive, manager, and policy analyst.
+For each occupation, the ontology includes a list of responsibilities, skills, knowledge, attitudes, and qualifications.
+We find that while the roles and responsibilities held by responsible AI practitioners are wide-ranging, they all have interdisciplinary backgrounds and are individuals who thrive in working with individuals from different disciplines.
+We discuss how educators and employers can use this competency framework to develop new curricula/programs and adequately recruit for the rapidly changing field of responsible AI development.